kimtonyhyun/analysis/docs/tensor.md

 A *tensor* is a higher-order numeric array.
 The *order* of a tensor is the number of indices/dimensions it holds.
 In MATLAB, `randn(10,10,10)` creates a tensor of order 3.

 There are many tensor decompositions one can try, but the simplest and easiest to interpret is the canonical polyadic decomposition (CPD).
-We will focus on fitting this decomposition on an order-3 tensor `neurons x intra-trial phase x trials`, which gives us three sets of low-dimensional factors/components.
+We will focus on fitting this decomposition on an order-3 tensor `neurons x intra-trial time x trials`, which gives us three sets of low-dimensional factors/components.
 The first set of components provides a low-dimensional representation of the neurons, the second set of components provide a representation of the within-trial dynamics of the neurons, and the final set of components provide a representation of how the within-trial dynamics change across trials and days.

 [Kolda & Bader (2008)](http://dx.doi.org/10.1137/07070111X) is a good review that covers the more technical details of tensor decomposition.